platformsh/platformsh-docs/docs/src/bestpractices/environment-build.md

 ## How build works

 The Platform.sh build process is run independently of any given environment.
-That's because the built application image is reusable in multiple environments. erorororor dddd
+That's because the built application image is reusable in multiple environments. erorororor dddd xxx

 During the build process, each application (defined by a `.platform.app.yaml` file) is built independently, and the output cached based on its Git tree ID and its build time configuration ID